btc-keygen

 Pre-built binaries are available for every major platform.
 Each binary is a single file with no dependencies — download it, verify the checksum, and run it.

 Always verify the checksum.
 Download the SHA256SUMS.txt file from the release and compare it against the binary you downloaded.
-This ensures the file hasn't been tampered with.
+This ensures the file has not been tampered with.

 Linux (x86_64)